Anthony DiMarino, Jr., MD

 Advanced Hepatology Fellowship

 Our hepatology staff has depth in both clinical and laboratory realms.
-Steven Herrine, MD, Professor of Medicine and Acting Medical Director of Liver Transplantation, has focused his career on therapies for chronic hepatitis C, transplantation, and medical education.
+Steven Herrine, MD, Professor of Medicine, Transplant Hepatology Fellowship Director, and Vice Dean of Academic Affairs for the Sidney Kimmel Medical College, has focused his career on therapies for chronic hepatitis C, transplantation, and medical education.
+David Sass, MD is the Medical director of Liver Transplantation and maintains active interest in autoimmune liver diseases, portal hypertension and decompensated cirrhosis.
 Jonathan Fenkel, MD is particularly interested in chronic hepatitis C, as well as HIV/Hepatitis C coinfection.
 He started the Jefferson Hepatitis C Center which aims to coordinate care for patients with Hepatitis C, in the era of direct-acting antiviral medications.
+Jesse Civan, MD leads our Liver Tumor Program, in which we actively manage >300 patients with liver tumors yearly.
 Hie-Won Hann, MD, Professor of Medicine and internationally known for her investigative work on hepatitis B, particularly in Asian populations.
-Linda Greenbaum, MD is an NIH funded clinician scientist with expertise in transcriptional control of hepatocyte proliferation, with a particular interest in hepatic progenitor cells and microRNAs.

 Clinical activities in hepatology at our program are designed to provide inpatient and outpatient experience in all facets of liver disease.
 The advanced hepatology fellow will be expected to develop an individual outpatient clientele (under supervision) so as to gain independence in decision making and providing continuity of care.
 Education in the management of patients before and after liver transplantation will be concentrated in our liver transplant clinics where medical and surgical staff work together.
 Each hepatology fellow is expected to spend at least 6 months on the inpatient hepatology service primarily consisting of patients with advanced-stage liver disease and liver transplant recipients.
 Besides developing skills in managing patients with severe complications of hepatic failure, each fellow is expected to participate in making decisions concerning immunosuppression and recognition/management of post-operative problems (e.g. treatment of recurrent HCV).
 Weekly educational conferences include the liver transplant selection committee meeting, inpatient clinical conference, liver biopsy review, and radiology conference.
 Morbidity and mortality conference, journal club, multispecialty conference, and research conference also meet at regular intervals (every 2-4 weeks).
 Postgraduate courses in epidemiology, statistics, and molecular biology, to name a few, are available to fellows to enhance their educational experience but are not required.